Slaitroc/RicciPaoliGrisoni/DD.md

 ### 2.5 Component interfaces (maybe before Runtime View)
-In this section, we will describe the interfaces of the components that are part of the S&C platform, showin

 ### 2.6 Selected architectural styles and patterns
 In this subsection, we will describe the architectural styles and patterns that have been selected for the S&C platform, how they works and the reason behind their choice.
 - **Microservices Architecture**: The S&C platform is designed as a set of loosely coupled services, each responsible for a specific set of functionalities.
 This architecture allows for a high degree of modularity, scalability, and fault tolerance by enabling the independent development, deployment, and scaling of each service and the division of the platform into smaller, more manageable components that can be developed by different teams.